Get in touch

 Humanities Pathway

-Students should chose this pathway if they wish to progress to study degrees in the individual modules such as International Relations, Politics, Sociology or Philosophy.
-Students may also apply to more general Humanities courses that explore human culture, thought, language, and society.
-Such as Liberal Arts, Media and Communication, Archaeology, or Art History.
+Choose this pathway if you wish to progress to study degrees in the individual modules such as International Relations, Politics, Sociology or Philosophy.
+You may also apply to more general humanities courses that explore human culture, thought, language, and society such as Liberal Arts, Media and Communication, Archaeology, or Art History.

 Entry requirements

-Maths is not compulsory for entry, but students must have at least GCSE grade 4 or equivalent for university entry.
-IELTS requirements 6.0 and 5.5 minimum in each component.
+• Maths is not compulsory for entry to this pathway, but you must have at least GCSE grade 4 or equivalent for university entry.

 Core modules